Laurel Hill County Park Rules

 - Follow trail etiquette when passing other trail users.
 Cyclists yield to pedestrians.

-- No motorized vehicles, ATVs, or horses permitted.
+- No motorized vehicles, golf carts, ATVs, or horses permitted.

 - Do not feed, harass, destroy or remove plants, animals, or artifacts.

 - Camping and campfires are prohibited without an approved application.